 A "PLEASE AVOID USE OF ENGINE BRAKES" Regulatory sign located downstream of the Mud Street on-ramp between a Lane Drop and Bridge Ices warning sign.
 These signs are closely spaced and within the vicinity of a complex merging area where drivers from Mud Street are required to perform two consecutive merging maneuvers; one from the Stone Church on-ramp and then another onto the mainline of the RHVP.
-A curve warning sign also exists on the left side of the road in this area.
 Given the nature of the location, the warning signs are the highest priority and require the immediate attention of drivers.
 In its current configuration, the signage in this area could potentially lead to driver-overload and possible conflicts.
 Figure 23 provides an illustrative example.